 If you’re a fan of shabby chic, you probably enjoy an eclectic mix of distressed furniture, faded hues, and the feeling of a bygone era in your home.
 One of your favourite hobbies is locating genuine-article antiques to mix with modern decorative elements.
 But how do you know you’re finding a valuable piece instead of a cleverly disguised fake?
 This problem is especially prevalent when it comes to Persian or Oriental rugs.

 No one wants to spend a lot of money on an antique rug only to find that it’s not really old after all.
 The opposite is also true: you may find an old rug that looks great, only to discover that it’s not valuable—it’s just old.

 Why get your rug appraised?
 Here are a few reasons:

 - You’ll protect yourself in the event of damage or catastrophic loss.

-- You may need an appraisal to determine fair market value (important for estate tax matters and other related concerns).
+- You may need an appraisal to determine the fair market value (important for estate tax matters and other related concerns).